First Look: The .338 Federal Rifle Cartridge

-Three Premium load offerings will be available from Federal in the spring of 2006:
+Three Premium load offerings became available from Federal in the spring of 2006:

 A fourth factory load, in the less expensive Fusion line, has been announced.
 This is supposed to drive a 200 grain bullet at a MV of 2725 fps.
 When it becomes available it will probably be the most popular of the Federal factory loads.